 A Short History Of Phuket Town

 Before Phuket became know for flip-flops, jet skis, and stunning beaches, Phuket Town was the thriving economic hub of the island.
 While the island has always been rich in natural resources such as rubber trees and wildlife, it was with the discovery of large deposits of the precious mineral tin in the 16th century that the city started to grow.

 Trade and development began with the Portuguese, Dutch, and soon the English followed.
-By the early 1900s, at the hight of the tin mining boom, people from all over the world flocked to the island Phuket.
+By the early 1900s, at the height of the tin mining boom, people from all over the world flocked to the island of Phuket.
 And with them, they brought influences from the middle east, China, Europe, and India.

 The largest population by far was the Chinese, who made up the majority of the workforce in the tin mines and on the rubber tree plantations.
 They formed Phuket Town into the city we see today and soon became major players in the tin trade.

 Influenced by other trade centers like Singapore and Malaysia’s Penang, the Chinese built their shophouses in the Sino- Portuguese style.
 The wealthiest families built their mansions in the grand colonial style.
 So despite Thailand never having been colonized, Phuket Old Town’s architecture is very similar to Penang and the old parts of Singapore.

 In the 1960s, Phuket’s transformation into a world-famous tourist destination began.
 When the price of tin fell dramatically in the mid-’80s, the mines closed down, and tourism became the island’s primary source of revenue.

 While tourists in ever-increasing numbers started flocking to the beaches, for a long time, Phuket Town stayed much as it ever had, going about its business forgotten and overlooked by visitors.

 In recent years Phuket Town has seen somewhat of a revival.
 The old part of town, in particular, has been rediscovered and gone through quite the transformation.